- What causes BPH?

 - Tadalafil (Cialis)

-For more information on prostate medication click here.
+Find out more information on prostate medication here.

 Surgery for BPH

-Along with drugs, surgical procedures are also performed to treat enlarged prostates.
+Along with drugs, surgical procedures can also treat prostate enlargement.

-The problem with almost all of these invasive procedures used to treat BPH is that they damage the prostate and, therefore, cause short or even long-term consequences.
+The problem with almost all of these invasive procedures is that they damage the prostate tissue and, therefore, cause short or even long-term consequences.

-The only difference between them is that they use different technologies, but it doesn’t matter how you damage the prostate, it was damage either way.
+The only difference between them is that they use different technologies.
+But it doesn’t matter how you damage the prostate, it is damaged either way.

-Before undergoing surgery, carry out extensive research and consult your Doctor on the after-effects and impact on the quality of life.
+Before undergoing surgery, carry out extensive research and consult your doctor on the after-effects and impact on your quality of life.

-For more information on prostate surgery click here.
+Find out more information on prostate surgery here.

 How can you reduce your prostate naturally?